hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Relative strand cross-correlation coefficient (RSC)

-####CAN WE GET A BETTER TAKEAWAY OF WHAT THIS MEANS?

-This is the ratio of the fragment-length correlation value minus the background (minimum) cross-correlation value, divided by the phantom-peak cross-correlation value minues the background cross-correlation value.
+_This is the ratio of the fragment-length correlation value minus the background (minimum) cross-correlation value, divided by the phantom-peak cross-correlation value minues the background cross-correlation value._

-* high enrichment: RSC values > 1
+* High enrichment: RSC values > 1
-* low signal-to-noise: RSC values < 0.8
+* Low signal-to-noise: RSC values < 0.8
-* minimum possible RSC value: 0 (no enrichment)
+* Minimum possible RSC value: 0 (no enrichment)

-You can read detail more about how this coefficient is calculated [here](https://hbctraining.github.io/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/CC_metrics_extra.html).

-Thanks to our nf-core/bcbioR pipeline, our `metrics` object already has this data ready to go.
-However, if you are running a different pipeline, you may need to calculate this statistic yourself.
-You can find code for calculating RSC [here] (####INSERT LINK OR DROPDOWN TO CODE SNIPPET)
+##FILTER DATA TO ONLY PLOT IP SAMPLES##

 ```
 metrics %>%